jultty/clana/README.md

 ----
 Prototype developed for the Data Structures course, part of the Systems Analysis and Development program offered at the Federal Institute of São Paulo, Jacareí campus.

-Protótipo desenvolvido para a disciplina de Estrutura de Dados, curso de Análise e Desenvolvimento de Sistemas do Instituto Federal de São Paulo, câmpus Jacareí.
+Protótipo desenvolvido para a disciplina de Estrutura de Dados, curso de Análise e Desenvolvimento de Sistemas do Instituto Federal de São Paulo, campus Jacareí.